TuckerG27/finding-undervalued-hitters/README.md

 # finding-undervalued-hitters
-Can statcast and plate discipline metrics identify hitters who are likely to outperform their current offensive production in the following season?
+# Research Question: Can statcast and plate discipline metrics identify hitters who are likely to outperform their current offensive production in the following season?